wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.3.9 =
+* Fixed snippet preview compatibility with the WP 4.0

 = 3.3.8 =
 * Fixed SEO issues for some themes in frontend
 * Fixed the audit to load faster